TSMC secures 3nm orders from AMD, Qualcomm, and others, report says

 Big tech companies flock to TSMC 3nm process as Taiwanese press says

 report from DigiTimes He quotes sources at the integrated circuit design firm to share details of orders TSMC may have received for the 3nm process.
 Chip makers have to rely on a strong demand list for their new operations, as high investment and setup costs can only be recovered once a large number of semiconductor chips are manufactured.
-Machines used in advanced chip manufacturing are costly to operate, and too few orders often result in underutilization which costs the chipmaker more money to manufacture than the profit it can make.
+The machines used in advanced chip manufacturing are expensive to run, and too few orders often result in underutilization of capacity which costs the chipmaker more money to manufacture than it can make.

-It also led to some controversy when Samsung Electronics’ chip-making division at Samsung Foundry announced it was mass-producing 3nm processors earlier this year.
-The decision, widely seen as an attempt by Samsung to get support on TSMC, was also followed by questions regarding potential orders the company might have received for its products.
+It also led to some controversy when Samsung Foundry’s chip-making division of Samsung Electronics announced it was mass-producing 3nm processors earlier this year.
+The decision, widely seen as an attempt by Samsung to get support on TSMC, was also followed by questions regarding potential orders the company may have received for its products.
 One of those orders was confirmed by a Chinese company, but details about the others remained unclear.

 Reports also indicate that in addition to Intel and Apple, MediaTek, NVIDIA, Broadcom, AMD and Taiwan’s Qualcomm have placed orders for 3nm products.
 If true, it will give TSMC a strong advantage over Samsung, as the company will be able to rapidly ramp up 3nm production and capture a huge market share.